otherness-space/basic/README.txt

 1. Navigate to http://nodejs.org/ and install node.js.
 2. Once you have node installed you will be able to use the npm (node package manager) to install the rest.
 In order for grunt to work in terminal we are going to need the grunt cli.
 Open a new terminal window and type "npm install -g grunt-cli" , this will install the cli globally.
-Restart the terminal after it is complete and you will now be able to use grunt commands.
+Restart terminal when that is complete and you will now be able to use grunt commands.

 How To Use Grunt

 1. cd into the grunt folder and type in "grunt" to start the watch task.

 ________________________________________________________________________________